Crypto Hacks Reach Yearly Low in December 2024

 1. Better Security

-The crypto industry has invested in security and developers have been focusing on securing decentralised applications, wallets and exchanges.
+The crypto industry has invested in security, and developers have focused on securing decentralised applications, wallets, and exchanges.
 Some of the key advancements in 2024 were:

 • Smart Contract Audits: Smart contract audits are now standard practice and are catching vulnerabilities before they can be exploited.